Section 1. NAME.

 B. In the event a sales licensee or licensed or certified appraiser who holds REALTOR® membership is dropped for nonpayment of Association dues, and the licensee remains with the Designated REALTOR® firm, the dues obligation of the Designated REALTOR® (as set forth in Article X, Section 2.B(1) will be increased to reflect the addition of a non-Member licensee.
 Dues shall be calculated from the first day of the current fiscal year and payable within 30 days of the notice of termination.

-Any member failing to pay any dues, fees, fines, assessments, reinstatement fees, transfer fees, or other financial obligations excluding those payable to MLS or CIE, for ten (10) days after the due date thereof shall be notified of his delinquency.
+Any member failing to pay any dues, fees, fines, assessments, reinstatement fees, transfer fees, or other financial obligations excluding those payable to MLS or CIE, for ten (10) days after the due date thereof shall be notified of the delinquency.
 Failure to pay within ten (10) days immediately following such notice shall automatically suspend such delinquent member.
 All Association services, excluding those provided by MLS and CIE, to a suspended member shall cease during the time of such suspension.
 Following such suspension, such delinquent member shall have ten (10) days in which to become reinstated by payment in full of all sums due plus a reinstatement fee in an amount determined by the Board of Directors.
 Failure to pay within the ten (10) day period shall automatically terminate the membership of such delinquent member and all rights there under and the suspended member shall be notified of such termination.
-A former member who has resigned or had his membership terminated may apply for reinstatement in the manner prescribed for new applicants for membership, after making payment in full of all past due accounts as of the date of termination, however, such former member shall not be required to attend orientation if he had been a member of the Association within the prior two calendar years.
+A former member who has resigned or had its membership terminated may apply for reinstatement in the manner prescribed for new applicants for membership, after making payment in full of all past due accounts as of the date of termination, however, such former member shall not be required to attend orientation if he had been a member of the Association within the prior two calendar years.

 Section 5.
 The dues of the REALTOR® Members who are REALTOR® Emeriti (as recognized by the National Association), Past Presidents and past treasurers of the National Association or recipients of the Distinguished Service Award shall be as determined by the Board of Directors.